DeepChainBio/bio-transformers/docs/source/tutorial/finetuning.md

 X = X[0]

 # Train sequence with length less than 200 AA
-# Test on sequence that was not used fir training.
+# Test on sequence that was not used for training.
 length = np.array(list(map(len, X))) < 200
 train_seq = X[length][15000:20000]